paultitze101/EThandshake/README.md

 https://www.linkedin.com/pulse/advanced-propulsion-literature-paul-titze-9a57c/

-How would a human made interstellar probe with AI onboard communicate with an alien probe?
+How would a human made interstellar probe with AI onboard communicate with an alien probe or ExtraTerrestrial Intelligence (ETI)?

 According to Google Gemini AI: